 Some of the leasing arrangements described above have been financed on a recourse basis through third-party financing institutions.
 Under the terms of recourse leases, which are generally three years or less, we remain liable for the aggregate unpaid remaining lease payments to the third-party leasing companies in the event of end-user customer default.
 These arrangements are generally collateralized by a security interest in the underlying assets.
 Where we provide a guarantee for recourse leases, we recognize revenues in accordance with our revenue recognition policy, as updated to reflect the adoption of ASC 606.
 In connection with certain recourse financing arrangements, we receive advance payments associated with undelivered elements that are subject to customer refund rights.
 We defer revenue associated with these advance payments until the related refund rights expire and we perform the services.
-As of April 26, 2019 and April 27, 2018, the aggregate amount by which such contingencies exceeded the associated liabilities was not significant.
-To date, we have not experienced significant losses under our lease financing programs or other financing arrangements.
+As of April 24, 2020 and April 26, 2019, the aggregate amount by which such contingencies exceeded the associated

-(2) Other purchase obligations represent an estimate of all open purchase orders and contractual obligations associated with our ordinary course of business, excluding inventory commitments with contract manufacturers, for which we have not received the goods or services.
+Other purchase obligations represent an estimate of all open purchase orders and contractual obligations associated with our ordinary course of business, excluding inventory commitments with contract manufacturers and component suppliers, for which we have not received the goods or services.
 Purchase obligations do not include contracts that may be canceled without penalty.
 Although open purchase orders are considered enforceable and legally binding, the terms generally allow us the option to cancel, reschedule, and adjust our requirements based on our business needs prior to the delivery of goods or performance of services.

-(4) Included in long-term debt are obligations related to our \$1.6 billion principal amount of our Senior Notes, of which \$400 million is due in September 2019, \$500 million is due in June 2021, \$250 million is due in December 2022 and \$400 million is due in September 2024.
-Estimated interest payments for our long-term debt, assuming no early retirement of debt obligations, are \$151 million for fiscal 2020 through fiscal 2025.
+(4) Included in long-term debt are obligations related to our \$1.2 billion principal amount of our Senior Notes, of which \$500 million is due in June 2021, \$250 million is due in December 2022 and \$400 million is due in September 2024.
+Estimated interest payments for our long-term debt, assuming no early retirement of debt obligations, are \$109 million for fiscal 2021 through fiscal 2025.

-(5) As of April 26, 2019, our liability for uncertain tax positions was \$252 million, including interest, penalties and certain income tax benefits, which due to the uncertainty of the timing of future payments, is presented in the total column on a separate line in this table.
+(5) As of April 24, 2020, our liability for uncertain tax positions was \$136 million, including interest, penalties and certain income tax benefits, which due to the uncertainty of the timing of future payments, is presented in the total column on a separate line in this table.